Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 “When you sit there and you see your wife on life support because of covid, you throw out politics,” he said later.
 “None of that matters anymore.”

 Dezfulian’s team had hoped that the oxygen they were pumping into Diana’s lungs through a ventilator would enable her to fight off the virus.
 Instead, things were going in the opposite direction.
-“Every day we were losing a little bit of ground,” he said.
+“Every day we were losing a little bit of ground,” the doctor said.

 Fourteen days after she arrived at the hospital, the group concluded it was time to move Diana to another machine called ECMO, or extracorporeal membrane oxygenation, in which the blood is pumped outside the body to give the lungs and heart a chance to rest.
 The decision to put a patient on ECMO is not taken lightly.
 The therapy, developed in the 1970s, is lifesaving in the right circumstances.
 But it can also lead to bleeding, stroke, seizure, blood clots and infection.
 Moreover, the equipment is scarce, the staffing intensive, and the treatment can run up hospital bills in the millions.

-At the beginning of the pandemic many people were worried about rationing ventilators, but instead it’s been ECMO that has been in limited supply nationwide.
+At the beginning of the pandemic, many people were worried about rationing ventilators, but instead it’s been ECMO that has been in limited supply nationwide.
 “That is the tough part nobody wants to talk about,” Dezfulian said.
-“There are a limited number of pumps and you make some decisions on the likelihood they will have a long life and a good life.”
+“There are a limited number of pumps, and you make some decisions on the likelihood they will have a long life and a good life.”

 On the day his team recommended ECMO for Diana, a somber trio of staff members appeared in her room to visit Chris.
 He doesn’t remember the exact words they used, but they seemed to speak in euphemisms.
 “They would ask how you were” and then throw in a question, like what would he want done if his wife’s heart stopped.
 “They were giving you hints,” he said.